MixMasterT/youth_work_hub/README.md

 ### Phase 2 Worker Resource Index/Show (days 3 and 4)
 2 Days
-Day 1: Implement Users table.
-Build relevant React components for Worker Index and Show viewers Day 2: Add seed data with at least five fictional Workers, and style Index and Show view to look good with actual photos, and content.
+Day 1: Implement Workers table.
+Build relevant React components for Worker Index and Show viewers Day 2: Add seed data with at least five fictional Workers, and style to Index and Show views to look good with actual photos, and content.

 ### Phase 3 Jobs Resource Index/Show (days 5 and 6)
 2 Days